lcpilling/gwasRtools/README.md

 ## get_loci()
 Determine loci from GWAS summary statistics.
 Use distance from lead significant SNP to estimate independent loci [default distance = 500kb].
-The HLA region can be treated as one continuous locus by setting `exclude_hla` to TRUE.
 Uses -log10(p) derived from BETA/SE so does not need P as input.
-Example below with default input:
+Example below with default input.

 ```r
 gwas_loci = get_loci(gwas_example)